sampittko/creator-dashboard/README.md

 To track your own weekly progress:

-Copy the structure from /data/weeks.json
+1. Copy the structure from /data/weeks.json

-Replace with your own data (make sure it matches the WeeklyEntry type)
+2. Replace with your own data (make sure it matches the `WeeklyEntry` type)

-Extend or tweak the stats logic in /lib/stats.ts if needed
+3. Extend or tweak the stats logic in `/lib/stats.ts` if needed

 ## 🤝 Contributing

 Pull requests welcome!
-If you'd like to:
+Feel free to open an issue or PR if you'd like to:

-Improve the design
+- Improve the design

-Add new insights or metrics
+- Add new insights or metrics

-Add export features (CSV, JSON, etc.)
+- Add export features (CSV, JSON, etc.)

-Feel free to open an issue or PR.
+- ...

 ## 💡 Inspiration